-Table 6 Marriage plans of mothers in cohabitation (1996) (%) (N=1049)
+Table 6

+Marriage Plans of Mothers in Cohabitation (Hungary, 1996, %, N=1049)

 Categories of planning (%)

-- about to get married 21,7

-- may marry - no decision as yet 35,5

-no marriage planned 42,0

-- had been married to each other but now divorced 0,8
+soon to get married perhaps getting married - no decision as yet no marriage is planned had been married to each other but divorced 21,7 35,5 42,0 0,8

 100,0

-(1) The definite intention to marry is typical of over one fifth of cohabiting mothers, primarily of younger mothers (younger than 24) who have only cohabited with the father for two or less years (Table 6).
-In the latter case this form of cohabitation can probably be interpreted as a trial marriage rather than a fixed living arrangement.
+(1) The definite intention of getting married is typical of over one fifth of cohabiting mothers, primarily of younger mothers (younger than 24) who have only cohabited with the father for two or fewer years (Table 6).
+In their case this form of cohabitation can probably be interpreted as a trial marriage rather than a fixed living arrangement.
 The longer this cohabitation lasts, the more couples say they do not want to change this arrangement.

-The question of 'why is marriage only planned after the birth of the child' is primarily relevant for those who say they want to legalise their relationship soon (Table 7).
+The question of "why is marriage only planned after the birth of the child" is primarily relevant for those who say they want to legalise their relationship soon (Table 7).
 The ratio of answers indicates that their postponement of marriage is mainly a consequence of factors over which they have no or little control.
-Various 'psychological' reasons are far less important.
-Such psychological reasons include the parents' emotional ties only being solidified after birth and the parents' realisation after the child's birth that legalisation of their relationship can guarantee the future and security of their child.
+Various "psychic" reasons are far less important.
+Such psychic reasons include the parents' emotional ties only being solidified after birth and the parents' realisation after the child's birth that legalisation of their relationship can guarantee the future and security of their child.